vrodrigues89/Strider_Data_Engineering_Assessment/README.md

 ## Data Pipeline Run

-Whenever the enviroment is started and all containers are up and running, the data pipeline is automatically scheduled to run the following way:
+Whenever the environment is started and all containers are up and running, the data pipeline is automatically scheduled to run the following way:

 Vendor Loading Tables: At every 3 minutes
 Internal Loading Tables: At every 7 minutes